x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules.md

 - **Priority**: Indicates the order that the rules are applied to client connections (a lower number indicates a higher priority).
 The default priority is based on when the rule is created (older rules have a higher priority than newer rules), and higher priority rules are processed before lower priority rules.
 Remember, rule processing stops once the client connection matches the conditions in the rule.

-    For more information about setting the priority value on rules, see [Use Exchange Online PowerShell to set the priority of Client Access Rules](procedures-for-client-access-rules.md#CARPriority).
+    For more information about setting the priority value on rules, see [Use Exchange Online PowerShell to set the priority of Client Access Rules](procedures-for-client-access-rules.md#use-exchange-online-powershell-to-set-the-priority-of-client-access-rules).

 ### How Client Access Rules are evaluated
-<a name="Multiple"> </a>

 How multiple rules with the same condition are evaluated, and how a rule with multiple conditions, condition values, and exceptions are evaluated are described in the following table.